Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 In any retail store, you’re likely to see various warnings posted to deter people from shoplifting.
 Signs that state how offenders will be prosecuted to the full extent of the law can be found posted in bathrooms, dressing rooms, entrances, and exits.
 Despite these warnings, shoplifting costs retailers billions of dollars each year.
 In fact, one out of eleven people in the United States commits the crime of shoplifting at least once in their lives, according to the National Association for Shoplifting Prevention (NASP).
 Out of those charged over the past five years, about 75 percent are adults, with the rest being teens or children.

 According to the NASP, one out of 48 people are apprehended for shoplifting.
-Only about half of those stopped are turned into the police and legally prosecuted.
+Only about half of those stopped are charged with a crime and legally prosecuted.

 - Usually, shoplifting is committed on a whim and rarely pre-determined.
 Many people who go to the store don’t walk in to steal.
 Often, harsh economic circumstances drive a person to shoplift after they feel they have limited options left.
 Many people don’t steal for the thrill but do so because of an economic need.
 That is echoed by the fact that some of the most stolen items include baby formula, meat, and clothing.

-Whether you shoplifted due to financial need, on an impulse, or you genuinely forgot to pay for an item, it can be said with confidence that having knowledgeable legal aid on your side will be of great benefit.
+Whether you shoplifted due to financial need, on an impulse, or you genuinely forgot to pay for an item, it can be said with confidence that having a knowledgeable San Diego shoplifting and theft lawyer on your side will be of great benefit.

-What Are The Legal Defenses for Shoplifting Charges?
+What Are The Legal Defenses A San Diego Theft Attorney Might Use For Shoplifting Charges?

 Cases involving shoplifting or theft charges are difficult and nuanced.
 Even an unjust accusation requires the assistance of a dedicated San Diego theft and shoplifting attorney.
 Dod fits that description and can assert a number of defenses, including: